labgem/microscope-user-doc/docs/content/overview/selection.rst

 Advanced Selector
 *****************

-This selector is used to select one or several objects based on the NCBI taxonomy, strain name or :ref:`MICGC <genoclust>`.
+This selector is used to select one or several objects based on a combination of search.

 This selector is used for instance in the following pages: